Garnell Whitfield: 2022 Buffalo shooting

 His mother, Ruth Whitfield, was the oldest victim of the 2022 Buffalo shooting that occurred at a Tops Friendly Markets supermarket in the East Side neighborhood of Buffalo.
 He said he had been calling his mother and trying to locate her, until he found her car in the parking lot of the Tops Supermarket where the shooting occurred.

 She was 86 years old when the shooting occurred.
 Her funeral was attended by Vice President Kamala Harris and her husband, Douglas Emhoff.
 The Vice President met with Whitfield before his mother's funeral service.

 In an effort to raise awareness of white supremacy and domestic terrorism in the United States, Whitfield testified in the United States Senate Judiciary Committee.

 Whitfield appeared on news outlets after the shooting alongside prominent civil rights attorney Benjamin Crump, who he retained for legal counsel in the wake of shooting.

 In June 2022, Whitfield was featured as a speaker at the March for Our Lives protest held in Washington, D.C.

+Mayoral candidacy

+Whitfield announced his candidacy for the 2025 Buffalo mayoral election in December 2024.
+He dropped out of the race after losing the Democratic primary, and failing to secure an independent line for the general election.